darkforest-eth/client/docs/classes/backend_gamelogic_gameobjects.gameobjects.md

 • `Private` `Readonly` **planets**: _Map_<LocationId, Planet\>

 Cached index of all known planet data.

+Warning!

 This should NEVER be set to directly!
-All set calls should occur via `GameObjects.setPlanet()`
+Any time you want to update a planet, you must call the {@link GameObjects#setPlanet()} function.
+Following this rule enables us to reliably notify other parts of the client when a particular object has been updated.
+TODO: what is the best way to do this?

+**`todo`** extract the pattern we're using for the field tuples

+- {planets, myPlanets, myPlanetsUpdated, planetUpdated$}
+- {artifacts, myArtifacts, myArtifactsUpdated, artifactUpdated$}

+into some sort of class.

 ---